lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 * algorithm is the algorithm identifier and parameters for the public key (see above).

 * subjectPublicKey contains the byte stream of the public key.
-The algorithms defined in this document always encode the public key as TODO pick format e.g., exact multiple of 8 bits?.

 {{example-public}} contains an example of an id-alg-ml-kem-768 public key encoded using the textual encoding defined in {{?RFC7468}}.